qooba/vim-python-ide/README.md

 ## Getting Started

-A script shell will get a copy of the vimrc up and running on your local machine for testing purposes:
+A script shell will get a copy of the vimrc up and running on your local machine for testing purposes.
+The script will install the vimrc and compile the YouCompleteMe plugin:
 ### Bash
 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/jarolrod/vim-python-ide/master/setup.sh)"